bbauska/HTML5-Basics/README.md

     your content is about when rank you properly on search engines.
 Semantic code tends to improve your placement on search engines, as it is easier for the "search engine spiders" to understand.</li>
-  <li>It\'s easier to read and edit, which saves time and money during maintenance.</li>
+  <li>It's easier to read and edit, which saves time and money during maintenance.</li>
 </ul>

 <div align="right">